janluke/cloup/docs/usage.rst

 .. note::
-    Options that are not assigned to any user-defined option group are listed under a section titled "Other options".
+    Options that are not assigned to any user-defined option group are listed under a section titled "Other options" which is shows at the bottom.

 In the example above, I used the :func:`cloup.option` decorator to define options but this is entirely optional as you can use :func:`click.option` as